SCThijsse/numix-gtk-theme/.github/CONTRIBUTING.md

 * If there is no existing github issue, you should create one prior to submitting your pull request.
 * Your commit message should directly reference the issue it addresses ("Fix \#123" or "Fixes \#123").
 * Pull requests should not include large scale changes. **Always** break up large scale changes into multiple pull requests.
-* Since most Ninix products/projects are visual design oriented, **always** include before/after screenshots and, when applicable, animated GIFs in your pull requests.
+* Since most NinixDarker products/projects are visual design oriented, **always** include before/after screenshots and, when applicable, animated GIFs in your pull requests.
 * Follow the [Sass](#sass-styleguide) and [CSS](https://github.com/styleguide/css) style guides.
 * End files with a newline.